 – Trouble with your Landlord

 If your options are exhausted, or not available to you, you can contact the HBSPCA for an appointment to consider your pet’s eligibility for surrender to the HBSPCA for rehoming.
-Please note that we are currently FULL and unable to take surrendered pets.

 If you’re looking to surrender a litter of kittens 8 weeks of age or younger, please check out our Wait Till 8 program.